-One way to do this is with leading lines — the use of natural geography or other features that the viewer will naturally look at first and which will lead their eyes to the main subject.
+One way to do this is with leading lines — the use of natural geography or other features that the viewer will naturally look at first and that will lead their eyes to the main subject.

 Roads are excellent as leading lines, particularly in big landscape shots.
 When I was traveling in New Zealand, I wanted to create a photographic story of the hike up Mount Taranaki, one of my favorite New Zealand hikes.
-Near the start of hike, the walking trail itself gave me a perfect leading line to illustrate the journey ahead, drawing the viewer’s eye into the frame and up to the mountain.
+Near the start, the walking trail itself gave me a perfect leading line to illustrate the journey ahead, drawing the viewer’s eye into the frame and up to the mountain.

 Another good illustration of a leading line is this shot of me walking on railway tracks in Italy.
-Obviously, it’s only advisable on either disused or somewhat infrequently used tracks!
+(Obviously, it’s only advisable on either disused or somewhat infrequently used tracks!)

 The goal for this image was a self-portrait that evoked my life of travel.
 The parallel tracks, which appear to converge, were perfect for leading the viewer’s eye to the subject — me.
-I felt I captured the imagery of wanderlust that I was looking for by using them.
+I felt I captured the image of wanderlust that I was looking for by using them.

 Have you ever taken a picture of a mountain or city skyline and then looked at it later and wondered why it doesn’t manage to convey the majesty of what you were looking at?

-This is likely because your photograph is a two-dimensional image and you have lost the sense of scale that is apparent when you are present and in the moment.
+This is likely because your photograph is a two-dimensional image, and you have lost the sense of scale that is apparent when you are present and in the moment.

 When composing a shot — and this is particularly true for landscape photography — think about the different elements in the foreground, midground, and background of the shot.